 Museums and venues for children

-Many popular tourist venues in Oxford also run dedicated children’s programs throughout the year particularly during school holidays.
+Many popular tourist venues in and around Oxford run dedicated children’s programs throughout the year, particularly during school holidays.
+The University's Gardens, Libraries and Museums (GLAM) website, mindgrowing.org, will hep you to explore '7 Worlds of Wisdom worth a wander'.

 The Oxford University Museum of Natural History's exhibits are very child-friendly, with many hands-on activities.
 It has a popular collection of dinosaur skeletons.
 You can walk in the dinosaur footprints at front of the museum, or look out for the Oxford dodo, which inspired Lewis Carroll when he wrote 'Alice in Wonderland'.
 Admission is free.
 The museum holds workshops and activities on weekends and school holidays.